 When landscaping your yard, you have several options to keep the yard looking well maintained.
 The main point to remember is to always leave a 24-inch clearance around the entire AC unit no matter what you do, including branches, foliage or fruit obstructing the unit.

-If you want to screen an ugly AC unit from view, consider growing a tall standalone annual such as sunflowers or zinnias, or a fast-growing summer plant like elephant ears.
+If you want to screen an ugly AC unit from view, consider growing a tall standalone annual.
+For example, sunflowers or zinnias.
+Or a fast-growing summer plant like elephant ears.
 You’ll need to replant them every spring in most climates, but it should not be a problem as they are fast and easy to grow.
 If you like some variety, these are a great option as you can plant new varieties each year.

-Another fine choice is a simple trellis covered with annual vines such as sweet pea and morning glory, or thunbergia.
+A simple trellis covered with annual vines such as sweet pea and morning glory, or thunbergia is another fine choice.
 The trellis efficiently screens the unit from view while being aesthetically pleasing and functional.
 Besides annual plants you can choose perennials and shrubs that will last several years, saving you effort on replanting.

-You’ll want to leave plenty of room for an HVAC technician to work on the unit, so it’s recommended to not block more than 2 sides of the unit.
+You’ll want to leave plenty of room for an HVAC technician to work on the unit, so it’s recommended to not block more than 2 sides of it.

 In case you don’t want the hassle of weeding and watering the area around your unit, consider xeriscaping.
 This is recommended because it is drought-tolerant, requires less maintenance, and eliminates the need for any chemical fertilizers and pesticides.
 Suggested materials for xeriscaping are bricks, boulders, succulents, and gravel.